chikanwawueze/Genre-Field/README.md

 # Genre-Field
-My website I created called genre field.
+My website I created called Genre Field.
 # 🎶 GenreField

 Welcome to **GenreField**, a site dedicated to exploring and diving deep into different music genres and subgenres.